 The total value of an individual's assets, including all money, land, buildings, homes and personal property.

-A type of life insurance in which one policy covers two individuals but is limited to only paying out on the first claim.
-For more information, visit our How to Choose Life Insurance page.
+A type of life insurance in which one policy covers two individuals but is limited to only paying out once, on the first death claim.
+For more information, visit our How to choose life insurance page.

-This is a type of life insurance in which the amount of cover remains the same over the entire term of the policy.
-For more information, visit our Level Term Life Insurance page.
+This is a type of life insurance in which the amount of cover remains the same throughout the entire term of the policy.
+For more information, visit our Level term life insurance page.

-A one-off payment, in which the entire amount due is paid out in one go.
+For life insurance this is a one-off payment, in which the full amount due is paid out in one go.

 A contract between the policyholder and the insurance provider containing all the terms and conditions of an insurance arrangement.

 The amount that a policyholder must regularly pay to their insurance provider in order to continue cover.
 Premiums can either be guaranteed (they will not change over the term of the policy) or reviewable (likely to change over the term of the policy).
 All premiums quoted on Compare Cover are guaranteed.

 The legal process in which a will is proven to be valid.